Gene Tierney: Early life

 Gene Eliza Tierney was born on November 19, 1920, in Brooklyn, New York, the daughter of Howard Sherwood Tierney and Belle Lavinia Taylor.
 She was named after a beloved uncle, who died young.
 She had an elder brother, Howard Sherwood "Butch" Tierney Jr., and a younger sister, Patricia "Pat" Tierney.
-Their father was a successful insurance broker of Irish descent on his paternal side; their mother was a former physical education instructor.
+Her father was a successful insurance broker of Irish descent on his paternal side; their mother was a former physical education instructor.

-Tierney was raised in Westport, Connecticut.
-She attended St. Margaret's School in Waterbury, Connecticut, and the Unquowa School in Fairfield.
-She published her first poem, "Night", in the school magazine and wrote poetry occasionally throughout her life.
-Tierney played Jo in a student production of Little Women, based on the novel by Louisa May Alcott.
+She attended St. Margaret's School for Girls in Waterbury, Connecticut (which merged into what became Chase Collegiate School) and Unquowa School in Fairfield, Connecticut.
 Tierney spent two years in Europe, attending Brillantmont International School in Lausanne, Switzerland, where she learned to speak fluent French.
 She returned to the US in 1936 and attended Miss Porter's School in Farmington, Connecticut.
 On a family trip to the West Coast, she visited Warner Bros. studios, where her mother's cousin – Gordon Hollingshead – worked as a producer of historical short films.
 Director Anatole Litvak, taken by the 17-year-old's beauty, told Tierney that she should become an actress.
 Warner Bros. wanted to sign her to a contract, but her parents advised against it because of the relatively low salary; they also wanted her to take her position in society.

 Tierney's society debut occurred on September 24, 1938, when she was 17 years old.
-Soon bored with society life, she decided to pursue an acting career.
+Quickly bored with society life, she decided to pursue an acting career.
 Her father said, "If Gene is to be an actress, it should be in the legitimate theatre."
-Tierney studied acting at a small Greenwich Village acting studio in New York with Yiddish and Broadway actor/director Benno Schneider.
+Tierney studied acting at a small Greenwich Village acting studio in New York with Yiddish Broadway actor/director Benno Schneider.
 She became a protégée of Broadway producer-director George Abbott.